Tendinitis care at Chiropractic Specialty Center

 As mentioned, muscles are attached to bones by tendons; which can be described as thick cords, in simpler terms.
 Irritation or inflammation of tendons leads to a condition referred to as tendonitis (tendinitis).
 There are many causes of tendonitis including serious physical injuries in the affected area, minor but repetitive actions, or infection. tenosynovitis is a highly specific form of tendonitis as you will find out below with our example of de Quervain’s tenosynovitis.

-De Quervain’s tenosynovitis, a painful condition that also limits wrist function, develops when the tendons located at the side of the wrist, just below the bottom of the thumb become inflamed.
+De Quervain’s tenosynovitis, an uncomfortable condition that also limits wrist function, develops when the tendons located at the side of the wrist, just below the bottom of the thumb become inflamed.
 The abductor pollicis longus and the extensor pollicis brevis, normally extending and attached to the joints in the thumb are the two main tendons affected by this condition.

-Get expert care for your tendinitis and tenosynovitis at CSC today for lasting relief.
+Get expert care for your tendinitis and tenosynovitis at CSC today for lasting respite.

 What Are The Common Sites For Tendonitis?

 Tendonitis can occur in any part of your body.
 As long as there are tendons, there can be tendonitis.
 The most common sites for tendonitis are the shoulder, elbows, wrist, hips: knee, and foot (Achilles heel or plantar fasciitis).
-Regardless of severity or location, all forms of tendonitis are treatable.
-The best treatment is focused physiotherapy combined with chiropractic.
+Regardless of severity or location, all forms of tendonitis can be cared for.
+Good quality care is focused physiotherapy combined with chiropractic.
 The absolute worse thing you can do is to get steroid injections.
 Steroids cause more harm than good.
 The steroid injection has been shown to cause degeneration in muscles, ligaments, and joints.
 Recent research reports steroid injections as the leading cause of irreparable damage to bones and cartilage.

-Bed Rest & Tendinitis Pain Recovery As Described By Our Chiropractors
+Bed Rest & Tendinitis Recovery As Described By Our Chiropractors

-Avoidance of painful activities is better than total bed rest.
+Avoidance of uncomfortable activities is better than total bed rest.
 The common saying of “use-it-or-lose-it” applies to tendons as much as it pertains to muscles.
 As recommended by so many, bed rest often led to more issues.
 When you rest entirely and avoid the use of muscles and tendons, they weaken.
-Therefore, our chiropractors do not revert to total bed rest, as it is an outdated method of pain management.
-Instead, we take steps to fix the root cause so that you can return to an active life as soon as possible.
-Hence, call us today for the best-non-invasive tendinitis treatment in Malaysia.
+Therefore, our chiropractors do not revert to total bed rest, as it is an outdated method of managing discomfort.
+Instead, we take steps to stabilize the root cause so that you can return to an active life as soon as possible.
+Hence, call us today for the best-non-invasive tendinitis care in Malaysia.

-General tendon therapy is not focused or targeted on the cause or level of injury.
+General tendon care is not focused or targeted on the cause or level of injury.
 To recover, you need precision targeting of the injured area with corrective methods to repair the damage without injections or surgery.
-We use advanced methodology enriched with therapy devices that fix and repair the damage.
+We use modern methodology enriched with care devices that stabilizes the damage.
 As such, you recover faster.

-Another critical difference between competing centers and CSC is our ability to provide you exceptional treatment by combining passive and active therapy methods for lasting relief.
+Another critical difference between competing centers and CSC is our ability to provide you exceptional care by combining passive and active care methods for lasting respite.
 Passive therapies are those provided through electrotherapy, cryotherapy, or ultrasound therapy.
-Active treatments or therapies are condition-specific stretchings, exercises, and manual treatments that improve the injured tissues’ strength and function.
-Passive therapies are essential at the onset of pain or injury.
+Active care methods or therapies are condition-specific stretchings, exercises, and manual care methods that improve the injured tissues’ strength and function.
+Passive therapies are essential at the onset of discomfort or injury.
 However, they are limited, and as such, patients recover much slower.
-Our clinical teams’ treatment incorporates methods of passive with active therapies for a full recovery.
+Our clinical teams’ care incorporates methods of passive with active therapies for a full recovery.

-Should You Consider Tendinitis Treatment Through Steroid Injections?
+Should You Consider Tendinitis Care Through Steroid Injections?

 Eagle syndrome is a complicated condition that results when the tendon of the styloid muscle calcifies, causing the styloid bone to elongate.
 The elongation of the styloid bone causes nerve impingement and may even compress the blood vessels in your upper back.
 Steiodial injection in any part, especially in the upper neck, may result in serious complications.
-So, before opting for any form of invasive therapy for a tendon issue, contact us.
-We have several therapy and treatment options that work better.
+So, before opting for any form of invasive care for a tendon issue, contact us.
+We have several care options and care options that work better.

 To summarize, you are better off doing nothing rather than opting for steroidal injections.
-Aside from being painful, steroid injections are relatively short-lived.
-Some may even get more pain than relief!
+Aside from being uncomfortable, steroid injections are relatively short-lived.
+Some may even get more discomfort than respite!
 And some have severe and even life-threatening complications.
 The injection of substances into a tendon is not effective in clinical trials.
 Steroidal injections can lead to additional or hidden damages that surface later.
-So, avoid the needle, don’t cover your problem with chemicals, and fix them.
+So, avoid the needle, don’t cover your problem with chemicals, and manage them properly.
 Let our chiropractors and physiotherapists help you recover without steroidal inactions.

 Should You Opt For Aggressive Or Intensive Stretching & Exercises For Your Tendinitis Or Tendinopathy?

-Is Massage Therapy Right For Tendinitis Or Tendinopathy?
+Is Massage Care Right For Tendinitis Or Tendinopathy?

-Massage therapy is a time-honored profession.
-However, most Malaysian centers provide massage therapy through unskilled or poorly trained therapists.
-To benefit from massage therapy, it needs specificity and rendered through a certified therapist’s skillful hands.
+Massage care is a time-honored profession.
+However, most Malaysian centers provide massage care through unskilled or poorly trained therapists.
+To benefit from massage care, it needs specificity and rendered through a certified therapist’s skillful hands.
 Massage for relaxation and massage for tendon repair and healing are quite different.
-Physiotherapists should only perform massage therapy for damaged tissue or tissues in need of repair.
+Physiotherapists should only perform massage care for damaged tissue or tissues in need of repair.
 Chiropractic Specialty Center® has the best clinical teams in physiotherapy.
-Our clinical teams provide the best tendinitis treatment in Malaysia.
+Our clinical teams provide the best tendinitis care in Malaysia.
 We offer a combination of chiropractic with clinical physiotherapy.

 Tendinopathy & Tendinitis Can Lead To Tears Or Ruptures

-Tendinitis or tendonitis is the most common term used to describe a tendon injury that causes swelling and pain.
+Tendinitis or tendonitis is the most common term used to describe a tendon injury that causes swelling and discomfort.
 Tendon rupture or tears can result from a sudden injury or neglected or chronic issues, such as tendinopathy.
-It is common to have a tendon disorder and not feel pain.
-In some individuals, the tendon may swell (tendinitis), causing pain and discomfort.
+It is common to have a tendon disorder and not feel dicsomfort.
+In some individuals, the tendon may swell (tendinitis), causing discomfort.
 If the condition persists, it can lead to tears or even ruptures.
-Therefore, it is better to enroll in our tendinitis treatment as soon as you notice any swelling, discomfort, or pain.
+Therefore, it is better to enroll in our tendinitis care as soon as you notice any swelling, discomfort, or discomfort.

 Corrective care rendered by our experts can help avoid ruptures.
 A ruptured tendon is a serious condition.
 Get corrective care that restores your tendons’ integrity without surgery or injections.

-Avoid Taking Shortcuts Or Going For Quick Fixes
+Avoid Taking Shortcuts Or Going For Quick Options

 Life teaches us that shortcuts are often more challenging than straightforward routes.
-But, in ligament, muscle, and tendon care, shortcuts and quick fixes usually end with disastrous outcomes.
-In the field of spine and joint treatments, there are no shortcuts.
+But, in ligament, muscle, and tendon care, shortcuts and quick options usually end with disastrous outcomes.
+In the field of spine and joint care methods, there are no shortcuts.
 Anyone who tells you otherwise clearly does not understand soft tissue injury or repair.
-Don’t listen to the inexperienced, and opt for targeted tendinitis treatment for lasting relief.
+Don’t listen to the inexperienced, and opt for targeted tendinitis care for lasting respite.

 Understand The Impact Of Loads & Weights Placed On Tendons, Muscles & Ligaments